iobio/minion/readme.md

 ```

 #### Config File
 Minion services can take a config file on startup.
-Otherwise the default config file ```lib/config.js``` will be used
+Otherwise the default config file ```lib/config.js``` will be used.

 ###### To use config file
 ```